tungstennn/ETL-Pipeline-for-Sales-Data-Analysis/README.md

 ## **Key Features**
 - **Infrastructure as Code**:
   - Provisioned using **Terraform**, including:
-    - A VPC with public subnets.
+    - A VPC with public subnets
-    - An S3 bucket for raw data storage.
+    - An S3 bucket for raw data storage
-    - An RDS MySQL instance for storing transformed data.
+    - An RDS MySQL instance for storing transformed data
-    - Security groups to manage access control.
+    - Security groups to manage access control
-  - All infrastructure is automatically created using Terraform.
+  - All infrastructure is automatically created using Terraform

 - **ETL Pipeline**:
-  - **Extract**: A CSV file is uploaded to an S3 bucket and extracted programmatically using Python and Boto3.
+  - **Extract**: A CSV file is uploaded to an S3 bucket and extracted programmatically using Python and Boto3
-  - **Transform**: Data is cleaned, validated, and transformed using Pandas.
+  - **Transform**: Data is cleaned, validated, and transformed using Pandas
-  - **Load**: The transformed data is inserted into an RDS MySQL database.
+  - **Load**: The transformed data is inserted into an RDS MySQL database

 - **Modular Scripts**: The three explanatory (and functional) Jupyter notebooks:
-  1. `01_extract_data.ipynb`: Extracts data from S3 into a Pandas DataFrame.
+  1. `01_extract_data.ipynb`: Extracts data from S3 into a Pandas DataFrame
-  2. `02_transform_data.ipynb`: Cleans and transforms the data.
+  2. `02_transform_data.ipynb`: Cleans and transforms the data
-  3. `03_load_data.ipynb`: Loads the transformed data into the RDS MySQL database.
+  3. `03_load_data.ipynb`: Loads the transformed data into the RDS MySQL database
-- **Single Production-ready Script**:
+- **Production-ready Script**:

-  -
+  - Final single `etl_pipeline.py script that integrates all the the processes from the notebooks
+  - Cohesive file that represents production-ready code for seamless execution
 ---

 ## **Project Workflow**